 “The wounds made by ill natured remarks in letters heal more slowly perhaps than any others.”

-“Litera scripta manet” - The written word remains
+from Letter Writing: It’s Ethics & Etiquette by Arthur Wentworth Hamilton Eaton (1890)“Litera scripta manet” - The written word remains

 Angry letters are rarely a good idea.
 Harsh words hurt enough when spoken, but the lasting nature of a letter bearing them in ink are something else entirely.
 In fact, you should expect letters ‘intended to offend the recipient’ to be returned to you without compliment.